MoonshotAI/CombiBench/README.md

     <a href="https://moonshotai.github.io/CombiBench/leaderboard.html"><img src="https://img.shields.io/badge/🏆-leaderboard-%23ff8811"></a>
 </p>

 CombiBench is the first benchmark focused on combinatorial problems, based on the formal language LEAN4.
 CombiBench is a manually produced benchmark, including 100 combinatorial mathematics problems of varying difficulty and knowledge levels.
 It aims to provide a benchmark for evaluating the combinatorial mathematics capabilities of automated theorem proving systems to advance the field.
-It is released under permissive licenses Apache 2.0 for Lean 4.
 For problems that require providing a solution first and then proving its correctness, we have referred to the style of PutnamBench.

 We are hosting a [**leaderboard**](https://moonshotai.github.io/CombiBench/leaderboard.html) and will readily receive evaluation results which are accompanied by a preprint or publication.
 Please reach out privately at `liujunqi@amss.ac.cn` with any requests for additions to the leaderboard.